druce/druce.github.io/aws.md

   ```
   If prompted about config files like grub, choose 'keep local version', tab to OK, hit enter.
   Updates will run for a couple of minutes.
-  If you run sudo apt upgrade again you will see this, showing your instance is fully updated.
+  If you run 'sudo apt upgrade' again you will see this, showing your instance is fully updated.

   ~~~
   ubuntu@ip-172-30-3-209:~$ sudo apt upgrade